 - 1 tablespoon fresh orange juice , for low carb use lemon juice

-- 1 teaspoon maple syrup , for low carb use 2 drops liquid monk fruit or stevia & leave out for Whole 30
+- 1 teaspoon maple syrup , for low carb use 2 drops liquid monk fruit extract & leave out entirely for Whole 30

 - 1/4 teaspoon dried thyme